-- (1) a Variations and Guidance Note for the North and North Eastern Circuits issued by Snowden J dated 6 April 2020; - (2) a Variations and Guidance Note for the Midland, Western and Wales Circuits (No 1) issued by Marcus Smith J dated 8 April 2020; and - (3) a Guidance Note issued by Chief ICC Judge Briggs dated 7 April 2020 which is applicable to work listed before an ICC Judge in the Rolls Building.
+- (1) a Variations and Guidance Note for the North and North Eastern Circuits issued by Snowden J dated 6 April 2020; - a Variations and Guidance Note for the Midland, Western and Wales Circuits (No 1) issued by Marcus Smith J dated 8 April 2020; and - (3) a Guidance Note issued by Chief ICC Judge Briggs dated 7 April 2020 which is applicable to work listed before an ICC Judge in the Rolls Building.

-For the new Temporary Insolvency PD (October 2020) there have only been two guidance notes published at the time of writing:
+For the new Temporary Insolvency PD (October 2020) the following guidance notes have been published:

-- (1) a Guidance Note issued by Chief ICC Judge Briggs dated 1 October 2020, which replaces his earlier Guidance Note dated 7 April 2020 (which expired on 1 October 2020) with effect from that date; - (2) a Variations and Guidance Note for the North and North Eastern Circuits (Second Issue) issued by Snowden J on and effective from 5 October 2020 which replaces the earlier Variations and Guidance Note dated 6 April 2020; and - (3) a Guidance on Form of Electronic Bundles for Insolvency Hearings for the North and North Eastern Circuits issued and effective from 6 October 2020.
+- a Guidance Note issued by Chief ICC Judge Briggs dated 1 October 2020, which replaces his earlier Guidance Note dated 7 April 2020 (which expired on 1 October 2020) with effect from that date; - (2) a Variations and Guidance Note for the North and North Eastern Circuits (Second Issue) issued by Snowden J on and effective from 5 October 2020 which replaces the earlier Variations and Guidance Note dated 6 April 2020; and - (3) a Guidance on Form of Electronic Bundles for Insolvency Hearings for the North and North Eastern Circuits issued and effective from 6 October 2020.